example42/puppet-modules-nextgen/README.md

 If you need support or better testing for specific operating systems and versions the best thing you can do is to provide a usable Vagrant Base box for the [Example42 Puppet Playground](https://github.com/example42/puppet-playground).

+## CONTRIBUTE

+**Pull requests** via GitHub are welcomed, please review the general style and logic of the modules in order to submit consistent patches.
+Do now keep your fork detached from the upstream version, please!
+These modules are intended to be used anywhere **without any modification** of their content: if you have to change them to suit your needs either they have some bugs or missing features or you're using them in the wrong way.